Novisius/pocket-realms/README.md

 Download as a ZIP file
 Extract it in a location of your choice
-As of current, the World Tree file is the one which can lead to other files, as such, recommended to start with that file
+As of current, the War Web file is the one which can lead to other files, as such, recommended to start with that file